Sirwan Barzani: Peshmerga fighter

 Barzani was a Peshmerga fighter for 12 years, fighting against Saddam Hussein's forces in the mountains of the Kurdistan region.[3]
 During this time, he earned the nickname "Black Tiger".
 He was educated at the military academy in Zakho, and established the Barzani brigade in 1994.
 He retired from the army in 2000.

 In June 2014, with ISIL threatening the Kurdistan region of Iraq, Barzani's uncle and president, Masoud Barzani, called for all veterans to return to the front lines.
 Barzani himself was given a senior role in leading the Peshmerga forces.
 ISIL attacked Kurdistan in August 2014, and Barzani and his men were preparing to leave to take back Sinjar from ISIL on 3 August.
 However, on 6 August, Erbil, the capital of the Kurdistan region, came under threat from ISIL fighters, so Barzani took 150 men to the city and pushed their forces back to Gwer by 10 August, aided by US-led air strikes.

 In January 2015, ISIL carried out a surprise attack on the Peshmerga at Gwer, killing 26 and injuring 46.
 The loss was blamed on Barzani, who had been in talks with the Iraqi Army about joint operations, by aspects of the Kurdish opposition's media.
 In January 2016, it was noted that he was the commander of Kurdish forces in one of the "hottest sectors" of the front line with ISIL.

+In 2021, Barzani stated that Islamic State was "still a big threat for all of the world" and that the fighters "will keep pushing as they want to become more powerful".
+He went on to state that the Covid-19 Pandemic had been of benefit to the Islamic State in their efforts to reorganise.

+In 2022, Barzani stated that the Peshmerga were growing deeply concerned that ISIS had started carrying out an increasing number of terrorist activities across the region in an attempt to rebuild its operating base.

+In 2023, when asked what he thought would happen when the Western Coalition eventually leaves Iraq for good, he stated, "Let me be plain: it will be catastrophic.
+When they withdrew from Afghanistan, we saw first-hand how that empowered Isis; it gave their fighters hope they would do the same here.
+And when the Americans withdrew the troops in 2011, we also saw what happened: Al-Qaeda, the civil war and then Isis.
+If they withdraw their support, the same scenario will repeat itself - the state will fracture".

+Fraud and Corruption

+In March 2023, Paris-based International Court of Arbitration found Sirwan Barzani guilty of ‘fraud and corruption’ and awarded $1.65 billion in damages to Iraq Telecom Limited, a joint venture of Kuwaiti company Agility and French Orange Group, and International Holdings.